growilabs/growi-docs/docs/en/guide/features/authority.md

 ## Control showing page list and search result for restricted pages

-If you don't want to show a page to an unauthorized person when viewing GROWI's search results or page list, switching on / off function of the corresponding setting in `Security setting` of management menu.
+If you don't want to show search results or lists of restricted pages to an unauthorized person, switching on / off function of the corresponding setting in `Security setting` of management menu.

 ![security](./images/security.png)